Isshin Tasuke: Film

 The dozen works with Tasuke's name in the title include the 1930 Chiezō Kataoka portrayal in the Nikkatsu film Isshin Tasuke, directed by Hiroshi Inagaki.
-Akira Kurosawa wrote the screenplay for the 1945 Appare Isshin Taskue starring Kenichi Enomoto (directed by Kiyoshi Saeki for Toho).
+Akira Kurosawa wrote the screenplay for the 1945 Appare Isshin Tasuke starring Kenichi Enomoto (directed by Kiyoshi Saeki for Toho).
 Kabuki actor Kinnosuke Nakamura (Yorozuya) starred in five of a series of six movies for Toei (Katsuo Nakamura portrayed the hero in the other).

 Television

 Three series and two specials have featured Tasuke in their titles.
 These aired on TBS (1969, 52 episodes starring Tarō Yamada), Fuji (1971, 25 episodes, starring Ryōtarō Sugi), Asahi (ANB) (1989, a New Year special starring Tōru Nakamura), Nippon Television (1990, a special with Morio Kazama), and NHK (1999, 24 episodes on Friday evening prime time) with Naoto Ogata as Tasuke.

 Song

 Isshin Tasuke is in the titles of three enka.
 Ichirō Toba sang Bungo no Isshin Tasuke.
 Mitsuko Nakamura recorded Mitsuko no Isshin Tasuke.
 Tarō Yamada (who starred in the television series) released Otoko!
 Isshin Tasuke.